Get a property report and suburb profile for any property in Hawthorn

 Hawthorn suburb profile

-Hawthorn is a prestigious suburb located just 6km east of Melbourne's CBD, renowned for its blend of historic charm and modern sophistication.
-With its tree-lined streets, elegant Victorian homes, and vibrant community, Hawthorn attracts families, professionals, and students alike.
+Hawthorn is a prestigious suburb located just 6km east of Melbourne's CBD, known for its blend of historic charm and modern sophistication.
+With its tree-lined streets, elegant Victorian homes, and vibrant community atmosphere, Hawthorn attracts families, professionals, and students alike.
 The suburb is home to Swinburne University, adding a youthful energy to the area.
-Glenferrie Road serves as a bustling hub with an array of cafes, boutiques, and eateries, while the Yarra River and nearby parks offer ample recreational opportunities.
-Excellent public transport links and top-tier schools further enhance Hawthorn's appeal as a desirable residential destination.
+Glenferrie Road serves as a bustling hub with a variety of shops, cafes, and restaurants, while the Yarra River and nearby parks offer ample recreational opportunities.
+Excellent public transport links make Hawthorn a convenient and desirable place to live.

 Hawthorn property market performance